Beginner's guide to Differential Pressure Transmitters

 You can see our range of Differential Pressure Transmitters here.

-At this stage, we will try to learn the internal construction of the transmitter.
+At this stage, we will try to explain the internal construction of the transmitter.

 5. Differential pressure transmitter construction: